mhedenus/on_graphs_and_models/README.md

 </figure>

 The new model is more abstract than the first.
 Can we continue with this abstracting process?
-If we look closely at the second image we see that the model consists of specific __elements__: There are bubbles, an arrow and words.
+If we look closely at the second image we see that the model consists of specific elements: There are bubbles, an arrow and words.
 The bubbles and the arrow are very different .
 Without knowing it we have already made a design decision: we are distinguishing between things and their relationship.
 Things are represented by bubbles and relationships are represented by arrows.
 To be able to recognize who we are talking about we use the individuals' names.
 The bubbles represent things which are _identified_ by a name.
 Also the relationship is identified by a word 'likes'.